cluster-lab/project-luida-bar/Tutorial_EN.md

 # Tutorial

-In this tutorial, we will use this LUIDA's implementation template to implement a hand redirection experiment that can be executed on LUIDA.
+In this tutorial, we will use this LUIDA's implementation template to implement an experiment that can be executed on LUIDA.

+Here we are implementing a hand redirection experiment, where participants repeatedly perform a reaching task where the virtual hand’s movement distance is adjusted by varying gain values.
+After each trial, participants report whether the virtual hand felt faster or slower than their real hand.
+These responses allow us to determine the detection threshold: the specific gain value at which participants consistently perceive a difference between real and virtual hand movement speeds.

 We recommend you to at least acquire some basic knowledge of the following before trying this tutorial: